libp2p/punchr/README.md

 ### NixOS

-If you're running NixOS, you can get the client systemd service with the NixOS Module included in the flake.
+If you're running NixOS, you can use the client option with the NixOS Module included in the flake.

 Usage:
 ```nix